rohitveera4096/Tic-Tac-Toe-Game/README.md

 # 🎮 Tic-Tac-Toe

-A modern Tic-Tac-Toe web game built with **vanilla HTML, CSS, and JavaScript**.
+   - A modern Tic-Tac-Toe web game built with vanilla HTML, CSS, and JavaScript.
-Play with a friend or challenge the computer with three difficulty levels: **Easy, Medium, Hard**.
+   - Play with a friend or challenge the AI with three difficulty levels (Easy, Medium, Hard).
+   - Hard mode uses the **minimax algorithm** for unbeatable gameplay.

  🔗 **[Demo Link](https://rohitveera4096.github.io/Tic-Tac-Toe-Game/)**